-Perfumes and fragrances are one of the most common causes of allergies in adults and they continue growing in number.
+Perfumes and fragrances are one of the most common causes of allergies in adults and they continue to grow in number.
 These products include a large quantity of options: soaps, body lotions, shampoos, household cleaning items, wet towelettes, etc.

-Another allergy that dermatologists treat the most is nickel allergy.
+Another one of the common skin allergies that dermatologists treat the most is a nickel allergy.
 This metal is used to make costume jewelry, jewelry with gold, and piercings.
 The most common reactions are in your ears because of nickel earrings and can appear after the first contact or after wearing them a lot.

 It is more and more common to have allergies caused by latex because the amount of products that use it as a base has grown considerably.
 This material is used to make gloves, balloons, clothing, hair ties, condoms, and many other products.

-Allergies from contact with hair dye is caused by sensitivity to p-Phenylenediamine (PPD), a common chemical in dyes that should be mixed with other substances before applying.
-To prevent discomfort from this allergy, you should do a sensitivity test like the package suggests.
+Allergies from contact with hair dye are caused by sensitivity to p-Phenylenediamine (PPD), a common chemical in dyes that should be mixed with other substances before applying.
+To prevent discomfort from this allergy, you should do a sensitivity test as the package suggests.

 Poison ivy is a very common herb that contains urushiol, an oil that causes allergy in most people.
 This allergy appears as outbreaks, blisters, redness, hives, and itchiness in your skin.
 Urushiol is a sticky substance, a characteristic that helps it spread.

 Cloth and Fabric

 Although many people think they are allergic to wool, this material, in its pure form, doesn’t cause allergies.
 In this case what happens is that the texture causes discomfort that can be confused with an allergy.
-On the other hand, textile materials that cause allergies are from formaldehyde resin.
-This material is one of the basic components of elastic articles of clothing, evident from water, creases, and shrinking.
+Being allergic to certain fabrics is one of the most common skin allergies.

-If you experience these symptoms, try to buy clothing made of cotton, polyester, nylon, and acrylics that are free of formaldehyde.
-Sometimes, when the allergy is light, the symptoms will lessen or disappear after washing the piece of clothing a few times.
+If you experience these symptoms, buy clothing made of cotton, polyester, nylon, and acrylics that are free of formaldehyde.
+Sometimes, when the allergy is light, the symptoms will lessen after washing the piece of clothing a few times.

 However, if you constantly experience reddening, swelling, or outbreaks, you probably have an allergy to certain elements like formaldehyde, parabens, or thimerosal.
 If you experience any makeup allergies, you should stop using them.
 Over time, you can try some products gradually, until you find makeup that is good for your skin.

 Antibiotic creams and ointments that tend to be used to treat cuts and other pains contain neomycin, an ingredient that can cause light to severe allergies.
 Medications that contain it can cause irritation or dryness to even welts to the area it was in contact with.

 The sunscreen that you use can cause the opposite effects of what you want if you are allergic to them and expose yourself to the sun.
 It may sound strange, but some chemicals used in these products negatively turn into allergens when they come in contact with the sun.
 This is one of the common skin allergies.

-Household products that normally cause allergies are the ones that contain solvents and adhesives, mainly the types of adhesives that are very strong and long lasting.
+Household products that normally cause allergies are the ones that contain solvents and adhesives.
+These are mainly the types of adhesives that are very strong and long-lasting.
 Some examples of these products are paint thinner, nail polish remover, and lighter fuel.

 Learn to Identify the First Symptoms of Allergies